Young Pioneer Tours

 Riding a Tank in Belarus: Hashtag Stalin Line

-For anyone who loves tanks, guns and all things Soviet, Stalin Line, just outside Minsk in Belarus, is an absolute must-see.
-On our recent “Belarus: Back in the USSR Tour” it got even better than usual though.
+For anyone who loves tanks, guns and all things Soviet, the Stalin Line, just outside Minsk in Belarus, is an absolute must-see.
+On our “Belarus: Back in the USSR Tour”, it gets even better than usual though.

 Our overly enthusiastic local Stalin Line guide, Mikhail, was dressed in the standard Soviet khaki-coloured (what’s that material like a potato sack?) suit and boots, complete with a red star on his hat and colorful epilets.
 He took us through the bunkers and around the many tanks and other Soviet military equipment that comprise the open-air museum.
 Entering a hidden bunker, he explained what could be done down there.